-BCA Member, Ulrik Sandstrøm, supplies his top tips to keep the wheels spinning this Wimbledon season.
+BCA Member, Ulrik Sandstrøm, supplies his top tips to keep hitting aces this Wimbledon season.

-As Wimbledon fever hits the nation, Brits up and down the country are picking up their tennis rackets along with their strawberries and cream, to celebrate the start of the Championships, (28th June until 11th July).
+As Wimbledon fever hits the nation, Brits up and down the country are picking up their tennis rackets along with their strawberries and cream, to celebrate the start of The Championships (26 June until 16 July).

 For both those who are new to the world of tennis, and those who may be avid players, injuries can be common for all.
 This season BCA member, Ulrik Sandstrøm, provides his top tips and advice to help say game, set and match to tennis injuries.

-Ulrik Sandstrøm’s top tips for better tennis health:
+Ulrik ’s top tips for better tennis health:

 - Get strong – Make sure your body is strong enough to cope with the impact of tennis.
 Good core strength as well as shoulder and arm strength will protect you from injury.